 If the bride wants everyone to fly to St. Barths and stay at an award-winning spa for five nights, gently suggest some more-affordable options.
 The cost of a destination bachelorette party for attendees can be thousands of dollars, so don’t let the bride go overboard.
 If she insists on an extravagant and expensive weekend, point out that some friends might decline the invitation because they simply can’t afford it.
 Remind her that it is perfectly fine to host a one-night bachelorette party in her hometown!

-From researching restaurants that can serve a large group to finding a studio to give everyone a lesson in the art of pole dancing, there is a lot of planning that goes into a bachelorette, more so than your regular party.
+From researching restaurants that can serve a large group to finding a studio to give everyone a lesson in the art of pole dancing, there is a lot of bachelorette party planning to do, more so than your regular party.
 You’re not just selecting a menu and putting together a playlist: You’re coordinating games, making travel arrangements, and coming up with ways to make the bride feel special, so don’t be afraid to ask for help!
 Is one of your friends a major foodie?
 Ask her to pick out the restaurants and make the reservations.
 Another friend a whiz at graphic design?
 Have her put together a cute and fun invitation and itinerary.

 If the bride says she is not into NSFW decorations, do not special-order her a phallic hat and insist that she wear it all night.
 It won’t be fun for her, and the whole point of the bachelorette is to celebrate her last moments as an unmarried woman, so don’t make her miserable.
 If she asks everyone not to share photos on social media, respect her wishes.